mattmilleralbertsons/person-api/README.md

 ```

 # IDE
-Get the code in your favorite IDE so we can do some live coding.
+Get the code running your favorite IDE so we can do some live coding.
 * This code uses Project Lombok...
-* For IDEA: Make sure `annotation processing` is enabled an the Lombok plugin is installed.
+* For IDEA: Make sure `annotation processing` is enabled and the Lombok plugin is installed
+* Make sure you are using a recent version of your IDE